Brother 2: Plot

 Danila and Dasha take a taxi to the airport, but the car stops at a police line in the Ukrainian Village; one of the onlookers says that a certain Russian came to a Ukrainian restaurant and shot the local mafia.
-The police storm the building and drag Viktor out, and he joyfully shouts that he surrenders and wants to stay in America.
-Danila calls Ben and asks for help; Ben takes them to the airport in a limousine disguised as first-class passengers, dressed in expensive clothes.
-Danila and Dasha, who were deliberately late, manage to quickly go through the procedures and board a plane, which immediately flies to Moscow.
+The police storm the building and drag Viktor out, and he shouts that he will stay in America.
+Danila calls Ben; he takes them to the airport in a limousine disguised as first-class passengers.
+They manage to quickly go through the procedures and board a plane to Moscow.